 You have complete freedom to TOTALLY redesign the look and feel of your chosen site (that includes all graphics, content, type, layout, and navigation.)

 This is not about a subtle “tweaking” of existing material – this is a COMPLETE redesign.
-You should also include the flowchart for your proposed navigation structure.Please compress any PSD into JPG redesign files and present them as an uploaded HTML page.
+You should also include the flowchart for your proposed navigation structure.Please compress any PSD into JPG redesign files and present them as an interactive prototype page.

-The final four linked pages in html interactive digital mock-up should be based on your static mock-up (Photoshop version).
+The final four linked pages in XD interactive digital mock-up should be based on your static mock-up.

 - A Link Page